 I made this green enchilada sauce the other day and was so excited that I made some enchiladas right away.
 In other words, I forgot to take many pictures of just the enchilada sauce.

 This green enchilada sauce comes together quickly and is tasty.
-I added cilantro at the end, but if you don’t have any it will still be delicious anyways.
+I added cilantro at the end, but if you don’t have any (or don’t like cilantro), it will still be delicious anyways.

 Green Enchilada Sauce